reflex-frp/reflex-platform/docs/project-development.rst

 enables you to test from GHCi for even faster reloads.

 JSaddle is a set of libraries that allows Reflex-DOM to swap out its JavaScript backend easily.
-By default, Reflex-DOM’s ``mainWidget`` will work on GHC out of the box, using the ``jsaddle-webkit2gtk`` backend.
-So simply building your ``frontend`` package using GHC will produce a working native program that renders DOM using WebKit.
-This is recommended for native desktop releases.
+By default, Reflex-DOM’s ``mainWidget`` will work on GHC out of the box, using the default backend for your platform (e.g., jsaddle-warp on linux, wkwebview on macOS).
+So simply building your ``frontend`` package using GHC will produce a working program that renders DOM.
+To select the webkit2gtk backend for reflex-dom on linux, set the useWebkit2Gtk flag to true in default.nix.
+Note that webkit2gtk only works on x86_64-linux.

 To build this with ``nix-build``: